-The Covid-19 pandemic affected the whole world both in terms of people's lives and economies.
-Bank of Africa Rwanda's loan portfolio was affected as well.
-The crisis pushed borrowers to recourse to loan restructuring for them to ease their financial situation so that they can resume servicing their loans.
+The COVID-19 pandemic affected the whole world both in terms of people's lives and economies.
+Bank of Africa Rwanda's loan portfolio was affected as operating expenses.
+General operating expenses well.
+The crisis pushed borrowers to recourse to loan incurred in the current period are recognized in restructuring for them to ease their financial situation